ent/ent/doc/website/blog/tmp-versioned-migrations-sum-file.md

 Team A and Team B both branch a feature roughly at the same time.
 Team B generates a migration file with a version timestamp **x** and continues to work on the feature.
-Team A generates a migration file at a later point in time and therefore has migration version timestamp **x+1**.
+Team A generates a migration file at a later point in time and therefore has the migration version timestamp **x+1**.
 Team A finishes the feature and merges it into master, possibly automatically deploying it in production with the migration version **x+1** applied.
 No problem so far.

 Now, Team B merges its feature with the migration version **x**, which predates the already applied version **x+1**.
 If the code